Compiler-First State Space Duality and Portable $O(1)$ Autoregressive Caching for Inference: Evaluation

-\textbf{Protocol.} All experiments use batch size 1 to evaluate the latency-bound, single-user inference regime.
-Optimising this implementation for high-throughput serving (e.g., via continuous batching or dynamic memory paging) involves orthogonal scheduling concerns left to future work.
-Sequence lengths sweep from 128 to 4096 for decode and up to 8192 for prefill.
-Each decode step is a forward pass followed by deterministic on-device \texttt{argmax} inside the compiled decode loop; no sampling is applied.
-Throughput is generated tokens divided by wall-clock time, measured with \texttt{time.perf\_counter()} around calls forced to complete via \texttt{jax.block\_until\_ready()}.
-All timing results are averaged over 5 runs after JIT warmup, with standard deviations below 0.3\% of the mean.
+\textbf{Inference protocol.} Throughput, memory, and utilisation experiments use single-stream decoding (batch size $1$).
+Each decode step is a forward pass followed by a deterministic on-device argmax inside the compiled decode loop, with no sampling applied.
+Throughput is generated tokens per wall-clock second, measured with a host wall-clock timer around calls forced to complete by an explicit synchronisation barrier.
+All timings are averaged over five runs after JIT warm-up, with standard deviations below $0.3\%$ of the mean.